top of page

 “It’s NOT you.
 It’s you.”

-A child will love, even adore his biological mother with little regard for how she treats him.
+We know that a child will love, even adore, his biological mother with little regard for how she treats him.
 He is not yet able to reassure himself, “Mom didn’t mean to hit me.
 She’s just really stressed with her boyfriend.”
 Instead, he believes the lie, “Mom hit me because I keep bugging her when she is trying to watch TV.
 I need to do better at not making her so mad.
 I am bad.”
-When someone outside the child’s family of origin intervenes, the already confused child is not likely to say, “Oh good!
+When someone outside the child’s family of origin intervenes, the already confused child is not likely to say, “Oh, good!
 I am finally free of her abuse.”
 The event will reinforce the lie,

 “This is my fault.
 I should have listened better.
 I am bad.”

-Imagine enveloping this young boy into your lap and whispering in his ear, “It’s not your fault.
+Imagine enveloping this young boy in your lap and whispering in his ear, “It’s not your fault.
 None of the bad things that have happened is your fault.”
-He probably won’t believe you.
-He might even resist your touch leaving you with empty arms that just want to show love.
+He is not likely to believe you, even if he wants to.
+He might even revolt at your touch, leaving you with empty arms that just want to show him your love.
 Perhaps he will even “act out” in some way to let you know he believes it is indeed his fault.
+Behavior is communication.

 It’s NOT you, Trauma Momma.

 Envision your spouse, best friend, or fellow Trauma Mom squeezing you in a loving embrace and whispering, “It’s not your fault.
 You did not cause his mother to mistreat her son.
 You did not cause the authorities to decide her son needed a safer home.
 You did not put the boy in a foster home.
-You did not dissolve parental rights.
+You did not dissolve the rights of the biological parents.
 You didn’t CAUSE any of it.
 It’s not personal.”

 “Yes!
 It is ME.
-Why can’t you see that?”
+Why am I the only one who can see that?”

 Take a deep breath, Momma.
-Let your shoulders come back down where they belong.
+Release it slowly.
+Let your shoulders come back down to where they belong.
 There is nothing inherently wrong with you or your mothering.

 It’s NOT you, Trauma Momma, it’s you!